Parents: all you need to know about university

 Newsletters

 Stay informed about all things Charles Sturt by subscribing to our parent newsletter.
 Sent monthly, they highlight events, point you to parent resources and offer information.
-Think scholarships, early entry, accommodation and how to book a campus tour.
+Think scholarships, early offers, accommodation and how to book a campus tour.

 Offer rounds